 - If there are special reasons why a potential candidate cannot submit an essay online, a request exceptionally to submit in hard copy may be made.
 Requests will be considered by the Law Fellows.
 Please contact the Admissions Office at Trinity College Cambridge, CB2 1TQ

 - Fax: +44 (0)1223 338 584

 - The competition is open to everyone in Year 12 and 13 (or equivalent – penultimate or final year of school).
 Any individual student may enter the competition only once.

 - Candidates may discuss the subject matter of the essay with other students and teachers at their school; however, the formulation of the argument and the writing of the essay must be the work of the student alone.

-- Essays will be assessed on a range of factors, including how well the argument is sustained, the quality of language and appropriate use of supporting material and facts which evidence any assertions made.
+- Essays will be assessed by reference to a range of factors, including the development of argument, the quality of expression and the appropriate use of supporting facts and material.

-- First prize will be an award of £300, second prize an award of £200; the prizes can be shared.
+- The first prize will be an award of £300 and the second prize an award of £200; the prizes can be shared.
 A separate first and/or second prize may be awarded to international entrants as opposed to UK entrants at the discretion of the Law Fellows.
 The authors of the top ten essays will be invited to Trinity to see the College and meet the Law Fellows.

 - The decisions of the judges are final; no correspondence will be entered into.
 Essays will not be returned, so candidates should keep a copy for their own reference.